Academy Safeguarding and Policies

 Safeguarding Commitment Statement

-August 2022: Version 1
+August 2023: Version 2

-The purpose and scope of this Commitment Statement
+The purpose and scope of this Commitment statement

 Bradford City AFC recognises its duty of care to safeguard all children, young people and young players, vulnerable adults/groups involved in activities organised by ourselves from harm.
 All children and adults at risk have the right to protection, and the needs of disabled children and others who may be particularly vulnerable must be taken into account.
 We will do their utmost to ensure the safety and protection of all children/groups and adults at risk involved in activities through adherence to the safeguarding guidelines adopted by the Club.